Memotech-Bill/PicoBB/src/lfsutil/README.md

 The header is followed by a list of filenames (which may include wildcards) to be copied into the LittleFS image if the <device> and <build> options in the header line are matched by the command line options.

+## uf2dump

+Extracts binary images from a UF2 file.

+Usage: `uf2dump <UF2 file> [<image file> [...]]`

+Each continuous range of addresses within the UF2 file is assumed to be a binary image.
+Any discontinuity in address is assumed to mark the start of a new image.

+If only the UF2 file name is specified, then the address range of each image in the UF2 file will be listed.
+To extract images, append a file name for each image in sequence to the command line.
+To skip over an image without extracting it, use **-** in place of a file name.

+## lfsdump

+Extracts files from a Little FS binary image.

+Usage: `lfsdump <LFS image file> [<top folder> [<output folder>]]`

+If only the `<LFS image file>` is specified, then all of the folders and files in the image will be listed.

+If the `<top folder>` is specified, then only the files in this folder on the LFS filesystem and any sub-folders will be listed.

+If the `<output folder>` is specified, then all files in the `<top folder>` and any sub-folders will be copied into the `<output folder>` on the host filesystem. `<output folder>` must exist before running the program.

+TODO: Improve error checking.